PatrickHK24/BigData/README.md

 LIMIT 6;
 ```

-**Note: The following analysis are based on the the output of the query displayed above.**

-Once I narrowed down the platforms with the most remote analyst jobs, I decided to classify them based on the average salary.

-Although LinkedIn and Jobgether have the highest yearly average salary, the sample upon which this average is based is very low.
+LinkedIn and Jobgether have the highest yearly average salary.
-- Average salary was only mentioned in 1.6% (154) job postings on LinkedIn, respectively in 1.9% (10) on Jobgether.
+However, the sample upon which this average is based is very low.
+Average salary was only mentioned in 1.6% (154) job postings on LinkedIn, respectively in 1.9% (10) on Jobgether.

 ***Therefore, yearly average salary should not be used as a metric of comparison.***

 ![Salary info](./assets/6_Average_salary_info.png)

-*Bar graph represents the average of yearly salary for the remote Business/Data analyst jobs in the listed job platforms, while the line graph represents how often salary information was available in the job description; generated with Excel from SQL result*
+*Bar graph represents the average of yearly salary for the remote Business/Data Analyst jobs in the listed job platforms, while the line graph represents how often salary information was available in the job description; generated with Excel from SQL result.*

 ### Query used
 ```sql